International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_IDS_RuleBook.md

 The IDSA Rulebook defines structures and processes for the implementation of the IDS-Reference Architecture Model in real-world scenarios.
-This includes the realization of the essential service as well as the definition of processes for the relevant processes, e.g. admission and withdrawal of par-ticipants.
+This includes the realization of the essential service as well as the definition of processes for the relevant processes, e.g. admission and withdrawal of participants.

 Cross Industry Approach: This approach on data sovereignty is not industry specific,